 When visiting the cathedral, it is also worthwhile seeing the medieval astronomical clock, which was restored in the 1920s and which plays twice daily, as well as Sweden’s largest church organ.

 Today, Lund is mainly a university city boasting excellent research facilities.
 However, the large pharmaceutical company AstraZeneca closed its site here.
 SonyEricsson too has had to cut jobs here (now it operates under the name Sony Mobile).
 Subsequently, many smaller companies – particularly in the fields of medicine, biochemistry and pharmaceuticals – have been emerging in the city.

 Hotels in Lund

 Pictures from around the University

-Pictures from the Cathedral
+Pictures of the Cathedral

 Pictures from the market square and impressions from the city centre